 All traffic is read from a single incoming port (port 0) and output on port 1, without any processing being performed.
-With Intel® 82599 NIC, for example, the traffic is split into 128 queues on input, where each thread of the application reads from multiple queues.
-When run with 8 threads, that is, with the -c FF option, each thread receives and forwards packets from 16 queues.
+The traffic is split into 128 queues on input, where each thread of the application reads from multiple queues.
+For example, when run with 8 threads, that is, with the -c FF option, each thread receives and forwards packets from 16 queues.

-As supplied, the sample application configures the VMDQ feature to have 32 pools with 4 queues each as indicated in Fig. 30.1.
-The Intel® 82599 10 Gigabit Ethernet Controller NIC also supports the splitting of traffic into 16 pools of 8 queues.
-While the Intel® X710 or XL710 Ethernet Controller NICs support many configurations of VMDQ pools of 4 or 8 queues each.
-For simplicity, only 16 or 32 pools is supported in this sample.
-And queues numbers for each VMDQ pool can be changed by setting CONFIG_RTE_LIBRTE_I40E_QUEUE_NUM_PER_VM in config/common file.
-The nb-pools, nb-tcs and enable-rss parameters can be passed on the command line, after the EAL parameters:
+As supplied, the sample application configures the VMDQ feature to have 16 pools with 8 queues each as indicated in Figure 15.
+The Intel® 82599 10 Gigabit Ethernet Controller NIC also supports the splitting of traffic into 32 pools of 4 queues each and this can be used by changing the NUM\POOLS parameter in the supplied code.
+The NUM\POOLS parameter can be passed on the command line, after the EAL parameters:

-'''

-./build/vmdq_dcb [EAL options] -- -p PORTMASK --nb-pools NP --nb-tcs TC --enable-rss
+./build/vmdq\dcb [EAL options] -- -p PORTMASK --nb-pools NP

-'''